stephendickens1/ruby-foundations/chapter2/challenges/README.md

 ### Decomposing the Problem

 - You're going to need three methods:
-  - `add`, which is used to add a new password
+  - `add`
+    * Takes two strings, the service and its password, as arguments
+    * Stores the new service and its password
+  - `password_for`
+    * Takes one string, the service, as an argument
-  - `password_for`, which returns the password for a given service
+    * Returns the password for that service
+  - `services`
+    * Takes no arguments
-  - `services`, which returns a list of all the services for which a password has been stored
+    * Returns a list of all the services for which a password has been stored
+    * Does not return all the passwords
-- The passwords will be stored in hash, where the key is the service and the value is the password
+- The passwords will be stored in hash
+  * The keys are services
+  * The values are the passwords
 - This hash will need to be stored in an instance variable

 ### Getting Started
 0. [Start recording](../../pills/screen_recordings.md) 🎥
 1. Navigate to the `program` directory on the command line and run `rspec`